avie00/Awesome-Burst-Imaging/README.md

 - Explores the self-similarity present in bursts of images across time and space, leading to the representation of kernels as linear combinations of a small set of basis elements.
 - Introduces a novel basis prediction network that predicts global basis kernels shared within the image and pixel-specific mixing coefficients for individual pixels in the input burst.

+## ECCV 2020
+### Computational Photography (Low-Light Enhancement)
+#### Burst Denoising via Temporally Shifted Wavelet Transforms | [paper](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123580239.pdf)
+- Proposes an end-to-end trainable burst denoising pipeline to address the challenges of low light imaging in mobile photography, where long exposures can improve signal-to-noise ratio (SNR) but may introduce undesirable motion blur in dynamic scenes.
+- Highlights the use of computational photography techniques, such as fusing multiple short exposures, to enhance SNR and generate visually pleasing results with deep network-based methods, nd introduces a novel model that jointly captures high-resolution and high-frequency deep features derived from wavelet transforms.
+The model preserves precious local details in high-frequency sub-band features to enhance final perceptual quality and uses low-frequency sub-band features for faithful reconstruction and final objective quality.

 # Classical Conference Papers
 ## CVPR 2019
 ### Computational Photography (Low-Light Enhancement)